tensorflow/tfjs-website/source/faq/index.md

 ## What is the difference between TensorFlow.js and deeplearn.js?

 TensorFlow.js is an ecosystem of JavaScript tools for machine learning that evolved from deeplearn.js. deeplearn.js is now called TensorFlow.js Core.
-TensorFlow.js also includes a Layers API--a higher level library for building machine learning models--as well as tools for automatically porting TensorFlow SavedModels and Keras HDF5 models.
+TensorFlow.js also includes a Layers API&mdash;a higher level library for building machine learning models&mdash;as well as tools for automatically porting TensorFlow SavedModels and Keras HDF5 models.

 ## I still have some questions